Interplay among entanglement, measurement incompatibility, and nonlocality: Device-independent entanglement estimation

 Here, we denote the estimated entanglement measure of $E$ from Bell nonlocality as $E_{\rm est}$.
 As clarified above, $\hat{S}_{\alpha}$ is the $\alpha$-CHSH operator, an operator function of the measurement observables.

 The optimization problem is difficult to solve directly.
-First, it involves multiple variables, including the underlying state and the measurement observables.
-Second, we do not have empirical knowledge of the system dimension.
-In Eq.~\eqref{original_optm}, the dimension of $\rho_{AB}$ is unknown.
-Thus we cannot solve this optimization problem.
-To get around these issues, we degenerate its solution into several steps, as shown in Fig.~\ref{fig:flowchart}.
+First, it involves multiple variables, including the underlying quantum state and the measurement observables.
+Second, the system dimension is unknown, as reflected in Eq.~\eqref{original_optm} where the dimension of $\rho_{AB}$ is unspecified.
+To address these challenges, we undertake several steps, as illustrated in Fig.~\ref{fig:flowchart}.
+In the original formulation of Eq.~\eqref{original_optm}, we do not make any assumption on the measurements, which are general measurements characterized by positive operator-valued measures (POVMs).
+Given that there is no constraint on the system's dimension, Naimark's dilation theorem~\cite{neumark1943representation} allows us to incorporate all local degrees of freedom and extend the measurements to projective ones without any loss of generality.
+We elaborate this further in \ref{appendix:jordan}.

 In the first step, we use duality arguments and transform Eq.~\eqref{original_optm}.
 Note that the objective function in Eq.~\eqref{original_optm}, $E_{\rm est}:=f(S)$, is continuous and monotonously increasing in its argument $S$, hence having a well-defined inverse function.
 Consider the following problem,